guang-zh/dbpedia-GSoC2021/README.md

 - Describe statistics for the fields of the CSV files (e.g. Confirmed Cases and Deaths by Country, Vaccines and Total Vaccine Doses by Country)
 - Check existing mapping in healthcare, COVID, and create new mappings if not existed or linked
 - Continue mapping for the CSV files using Tarql

+Meetings on July 22nd 2021.
+Discussed Data set statistics, DBpedia mappings and ontology Tasks to do:
+- Create Mappings for the [Kaggle COVID-19 World Vaccination Progress](https://www.kaggle.com/gpreda/covid-world-vaccination-progress)
+- Check existing mapping in healthcare, COVID, and create new mappings if not existed or linked
+- Continue mapping for the CSV files using Tarql